Updated: May 31

-We also always add construction Administration as an Additional Services for the client to choose from.
+We also always add construction Administration as Additional Services for the client to choose from.

-Contractors as any other professional, come in various degrees of quality.
-Clients sometimes try to save money hiring a least experienced contractor.
+Contractors, as any other professional, come in various degrees of professionalism and skills.
+Clients sometimes try to save money hiring the least experienced contractor.
 I’m not blaming them.
 Construction is expensive, don’t be fooled by that, and you want to have your dream house, and your budget is limited.
 But as we say “what is cheap at the end is more expensive”.
 Construction activities per se are expensive, so the losses are big as well when problems arise.

-YOU DIDN’T WANTED TO PAY THE ARCHITECT TO BE PART OF THE BIDDING PROCESS, REMEMBER?
+YOU DIDN’T WANT TO PAY THE ARCHITECT TO BE PART OF THE BIDDING PROCESS, REMEMBER?

 A smart client will prefer to use a more experienced contractor and pay more.
 But is that enough?
 Not even close.